picosix/cv/README.md

 ##### Cms

-Every single day, I had been using CMS, tracking every issues itself.
+Every single day, I had been using CMS, tracking every issues and maintaining it.
 This is a powerful CMS with rich features with highlight:

 - Multi-site on one source
 - Multiple user roles and publishing rights